unpoller/unpoller.github.io/documentation/docs/install/synology.md

 If so!
 Start the container.
 The first time it should take a while to initialize the database.
 Check the logs to make sure you have no file / folder permissions issues.
-If you did you will need to check and make sure you used the right PID and set the ownership of the host grafana folder correctly.
+If you did you will need to check and make sure you used the right PID and set the ownership of the host Grafana folder correctly.

 From your host browser, access `http://{ip address of your synology}:3000` and you should see the Grafana logon (the default is admin:admin)